bjornekelund/DXLogICOMScripts/README.md

 Main features are:
 1. Automatic focus shifting for radio's Main VFO knob in SO2V.
 2. Automatic main/sub audio switching in SO2V.
-(Ctrl-Alt-S or AltGr-S toggles permanent stereo.)
+(Ctrl-Alt-S or AltGr-S toggles permanent stereo on/off.)
 3. Automatic per-band output power level for safe PA operation.
 (Even supports cross-band SO2V if PA band switching is fast.)
 4. Automatic setting of edges and reference level for the waterfall/spectrum display based on band and operating mode.
 5. Single-key waterfall/spectrum display zoom.